Journalist Sees 'Almost No Daylight' Between Fox News And White House Agendas

 On Trump's close relationship with Fox News host Sean Hannity

 They speak almost daily, after Hannity's show, sometimes before, and sometimes for up to an hour a day.
 Hannity has become a de facto chief adviser/strategist/chief of staff.
-I mean he recommends ideas, policy ideas, communications ideas to the president, and just the other day I was told by someone who had spoken with Hannity that Hannity has been telling the president that the moment that Robert Mueller issues his report to the Justice Department on the obstruction of justice case ... that he's supposed to deliver this summer prior to the midterm elections, that Hannity has been telling the president that that is the moment he needs to fire Robert Mueller and Ron Rosenstein, because he can then go to the public and say, "Oh well, this isn't obstruction.
+I mean, he recommends ideas, policy ideas, communications ideas to the president, and just the other day, I was told by someone who had spoken with Hannity that Hannity has been telling the president that the moment that Robert Mueller issues his report to the Justice Department on the obstruction of justice case that ... he's supposed to deliver this summer prior to the midterm elections, that Hannity has been telling the president that that is the moment he needs to fire Robert Mueller and [Rod] Rosenstein, because he can then go to the public and say, "Oh well, this isn't obstruction.
 I waited till they delivered the report, and now this witch hunt needs to end."

 Amy Salit and Mooj Zadie produced and edited the audio of this interview.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.